Alison successfully ran an online eBay shop for several years selling ceramics and other items—many of which were found at car boot sales!

-I paid £15 for the set (around $25) - I expect to sell them on eBay for at least £30 EACH (around $50) so they are sitting in my cabinet a while longer and I will sell them next month in the pre-Christmas period when demand is likely to be higher.
+I paid £15 for the set (around $25), and I expect to sell them on eBay for at least £30 EACH (around $50), so they are sitting in my cabinet a while longer, and I will sell them next month in the pre-Christmas period when demand is likely to be higher.

 I particularly like the quirky range of Rosenthal Studio Linie vases.

 The one I have pictured was picked up at a car boot sale for 50p (less than $1).
 These tend to be overlooked as they are very plain and can get very dirty.

 I knew this was an early one as the base shows the signature of the artist, Tapio Wirkkala.
 I also that this was a desirable piece as although it is called the Pollo Vase (meaning chicken), it is actually a woman's breast complete with an areola around the nipple (which is the opening of the vase).